aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/store/store.md

 The **Store** is the object that bring both **Actions** and **Reducers** together.

-What Store to do is to:
+Store will be responsible for:

-- hold application state
+- holding application state
 -